whosonfirst/go-whosonfirst-browser/README.md

 }
 ```

-The default settings for `go-whosonfirst-browser` are to fetch data from the `https://data.whosonfirst.org` servers and to cache those looks in an ephemeral in-memory [go-cache](https://github.com/patrickmn/go-cache) cache.
+The default settings for `go-whosonfirst-browser` are to fetch data from the [https://github.com/whosonfirst-data](https://github.com/whosonfirst-data) repositories using the [go-reader-whosonfirst-data](https://github.com/whosonfirst/go-reader-whosonfirst-data) package and to cache those looks in an ephemeral in-memory [go-cache](https://github.com/patrickmn/go-cache) cache.

 If you wanted, instead, to read data from the local filesystem you would start the browser like this: